-If you were injured or someone you love was killed on a construction site, you may be eligible for compensation.
-A Fort Worth construction accident lawyer from Loncar Lyon Jenkins may be able to help you file a personal injury or wrongful death lawsuit against the liable party.
+If you were injured or an accident killed someone you love on a construction site, you might be eligible for compensation.
+A Fort Worth lawyer from Loncar Lyon Jenkins may be able to help you file a construction accident injury or wrongful death lawsuit against the liable party.

 Allow us to handle your case while you concentrate on your recovery.
 We operate on a contingency-fee basis with no advanced payment necessary.